cloudflare/cloudflare-docs/content/pages/platform/limits.md

 ## Builds

 Each time you push new code to your Git repository, Pages will build and deploy your site.
-You can deploy up to 500 times per month on the Free plan.
+You can build up to 500 times per month on the Free plan.
 Refer to the Pro and Business plans in [Pricing](https://pages.cloudflare.com/#pricing) if you need to deploy more frequently.

 Builds will timeout after 20 minutes.